 Choan-ji Temple is a really pretty place with gravestones, statues, and scenic spots to enjoy summer flowers and autumn leaves.
 Don’t miss this gorgeous traditional temple during your visit to Hakone.

-Japan has a large amount of gorgeous castles, many with long and sometimes bloody histories.
+Japan has a large number of gorgeous castles, many with long and sometimes bloody histories.
 Odawara Castle was originally built in the 15th century and taken over by the Hojo Clan.
 They were defeated in 1590 by Toyotomi Hideyoshi and Japan was reunited.

 This beautiful white castle is well worth a visit and offers nice views in different seasons.
 Cherry blossoms surround it in spring and you can see autumn leaves in October and November.